Jemoka/blag/content/posts/KBhresearch_index.md

 }
 </style>

 <span style="font-size: 10px">© 2019-2024 Houjun Liu.
 Licensed CC BY-NC-SA 4.0.
-This website layout is inspired by the lovely homepage of <a href="https://kareldo.github.io/research">Karel D'Oosterlick</a>.</span>
+This website layout is inspired by the lovely homepage of <a  target="_top" href="https://kareldo.github.io/research">Karel D'Oosterlick</a>.</span>